 The benefits of having a car accident lawyer

-Our accident lawyers in Lexington have extensive experience negotiating with insurance companies and defense lawyers to try to obtain a settlement that provides you with a full range of compensation.
-Our attorneys know the tricks and tactics insurance companies use to avoid paying what is rightfully due.
+Our accident lawyers have extensive experience negotiating with insurance companies and defense lawyers to try to obtain a settlement that provides you with a full range of compensation.
+Our attorneys in Lexington know the tricks and tactics insurance companies use to avoid paying what is rightfully due.
 Hiring a lawyer means that you won’t have to settle for less than the compensation you are entitled to.

 If it becomes necessary to pursue your accident claim in court, our Lexington auto accident attorneys will make sure that your claim is timely filed and diligently pursued in court.
 If you get to trial, we are prepared to aggressively and persuasively advocate on your behalf to seek a verdict or judgment in your favor.